locngoduc/locngoduc/README.md

 <body>
 	<h2>About Me</h2>
 	<p>
 		👋 Hi there!
-I'm a passionate software engineer with 1+ years of experience developing server applications for small and medium-sized businesses.
+I'm a passionate software engineer with experience developing server applications for small and medium-sized businesses.
 My primary focus is on crafting efficient, scalable full-stack solutions that help clients achieve their business goals.

 💻 Tech Stack: